 The Company has invested and expects to continue to invest a significant portion of its research and development budget into the design of ASIC devices, including the HyperCloudTM memory subsystem.
 This new design and the products it is incorporated into are subject to increased risks as compared to the Company's existing products.
 The Company may be unable to achieve customer or market acceptance of the HyperCloudTM memory subsystem or other new products, or achieve such acceptance in a timely manner.
-The Company has experienced a longer qualification cycle than anticipated with its HyperCloudTM memory subsystems, and as of March 31, 2012 the product has not generated significant revenue relative to the Company's investment in the product.
-The Company has entered into collaborative agreements with both HP and IBM pursuant to which these OEMs have agreed to cooperate with the Company in efforts to qualify HyperCloudTM for use in their respective products.
-After qualification is achieved by one or both of these OEMs, the qualifying OEM will engage with the Company in joint marketing and further product development efforts.
+The Company has experienced a longer qualification cycle than anticipated with its HyperCloudTM memory subsystems, and as of June 30, 2012 the product has not generated significant product margins relative to the Company's investment in the product.
+The Company has entered into collaborative agreements with both HP and IBM pursuant to which these OEMs have cooperated with the Company to qualify HyperCloudTM for use in their respective products.
+The qualifying OEMs have engaged and continue to engage with the Company in joint marketing and further product development efforts.
 The Company and each of the OEMs have committed financial and other resources toward the collaboration.
 There can be no assurance that the efforts undertaken pursuant to either of the collaborative agreements will result in any new revenues for the Company.
-Further delays or any failure in placing or qualifying this product with HP, IBM or other potential customers would adversely impact the Company's results of operations.
+Further delays or any failure in marketing this product with HP, IBM or other potential customers would adversely impact the Company's results of operations.

 The Company's operations in the People's Republic of China ("PRC") are subject to various political, geographical and economic risks and uncertainties inherent to conducting business in China.
 These include, but are not limited to, (i) potential changes in economic conditions in the region, (ii) managing a local workforce that may subject the Company to uncertainties or certain regulatory policies, (iii) changes in other policies of the Chinese governmental and regulatory agencies, and (iv) changes in the laws and policies of the U.S. government regarding the conduct of business in foreign countries, generally, or in China, in particular.
 Additionally, the Chinese government controls the procedures by which its local currency, the Chinese Renminbi ("RMB"), is converted into other currencies and by which dividends may be declared or capital distributed for the purpose of repatriation of earnings and investments.
 If restrictions in the conversion of RMB or in the repatriation of earnings and investments through dividend and capital distribution restrictions are instituted, the Company's operations and operating results may be negatively impacted.
-Restricted net assets of the Company's subsidiary in the PRC totaled \$0.1 million and \$0.6 million at March 31, 2012 and December 31, 2011, respectively.
+Restricted net assets of the Company's subsidiary in the PRC totaled \$0.6 million at December 31, 2011.
+The liabilities of the Company's subsidiary in the PRC exceeded its assets as of June 30, 2012.